Vaeshkar/create-ai-chat-context-experimental/templates/shared/.ai/design-system.md

 ### For AI

-- Structured, parseable format (`.aicf/` files)
-- Token-efficient representation
+- QuadIndex 4-store RAG system (`.lill/snapshots/`)
+- Semantic search with VectorStore
-- Fast to read and parse
+- Fast retrieval with MetadataStore
-- Preserves all important information
+- Relationship traversal with GraphStore
+- Deep reasoning with ReasoningStore

 ### For Developers